LeiFaWing/ProblemSets/Simple-Drawing-Problems.md

 1.)
 What happens when we run the code above?

 2.)
-Modify the code so that the circle moves back to its starting position after it leaves the window.
+Modify the code above so that the circle moves back to its starting position after it leaves the window.

 3.)
-Modify the code so that the circle bounces off the edges of the window.
+Modify the code above so that the circle bounces off the edges of the window.